Reforming a moribund Congress

 - Step 5: Congressional pay and pension.
 No one on the public payroll should be able to set their own salary or pension.
 My solution is: Strike the generous congressional pension plan.
 We can replace it with a program where we pay reasonable contributions to a member's existing pension plan or new or existing IRA plan, during the member's term of office, without involving the public purse in future entitlements.
 As to pay, I suggest it be set by a randomly selected ad hoc panel of citizens, none of whom earn more than the nation's median income.
 They're unlikely to be more generous than necessary.

 - Step 6: Reform the rules of Congress.
 First: Both House and Senate rules make reference to the system of two political parties, and give powers to each caucus.
 The rules serve to lock in the party antagonism that exists in Congress.
-They need to be purged of party references.
+The rules need to be purged of party references.
 The parties belong outside the government, not inside it.
 Second: The system of Speaker power and chairmen power makes most Representatives and Senators powerless.
 This means that your district and mine have less power in Congress than the district whose Representative or Senator holds a power post, and that means that we're not equally represented, an unconstitutional situation.
 The correction lies in removing power from the Speaker and chairmen, and providing more opportunity for active participation by all members.

 - Reduce the size of the House by about half.
 It's true that we then get twice as many constituents per Representative, but the workings of the House would be much less unwieldy if its size were 200-220, instead of the current 435.